24/7 CONTROL ROOM: CALL OR WHATSAPP ON +27 64 543 0644

 Special Rating Area By-law

-How will Siti be funded?
+How is Siti funded?

-To fund its operations, Siti will collect a levy from property owners within the designated area.
+To fund its operations, Siti collects a levy from property owners within the designated area.
 This levy is collected in addition to the normal rates charges.
 The collected funds, which are separate from the regular rates, can only be spent within the specific area.
 The money is used to provide "top-up" services according to an approved Business Plan.
 The services offered by Siti are supplementary to those provided by the Stellenbosch Municipality, which continues to deliver normal services.

 The Municipality collects the additional rates on behalf of the SRA, although the funds do not go to the Municipality.
 They share an invoice to reduce collection costs.
 The additional rate appears as a separate item, labelled "improvement district," on the monthly municipal account of each property owner responsible for paying the SRA additional rates within the SRA.

-How much will I pay?
+How much do property owners pay?

 Just like the Municipal Tariffs, the SRA tariff will be different, depending on whether your property is residential (RES) or business (BUS) - the SRA tariffs will work out to roughly 25% of your current Municipal property rate (see the 2023/2024 Municipal rates ).